NTIG-Uppsala/JIC-P.O.S/Documents/codingStandard.md

 ### Coding Standard

-* Code and file names are written in english.
+* Code and file names are written in English.
-* All comments are written in english.
+* All comments are written in English.
 * File names are written in PascalCase.
 * Class, struct and record names are written in PascalCase.
 * Function names are written in PascalCase.